-Screamingfrog.co.uk will crawl your website to find (mostly technical) SEO flaws on your website.
-It checks for broken links (404s), it goes through your redirects, checks the length of your page titles and meta descriptions and finds duplicate content on your website.
-It also looks into your robots.txt file, and the use of canonicals and pagination.
+Screamingfrog or SiteBulb will crawl your website to find (mostly technical) SEO flaws on your website.
+They check for broken links (404s), go through your redirects, check the length of your page titles and meta descriptions and find duplicate content on your website.
+They also evaluate your robots.txt file, your HTML markup, and much more.

 Apart from the specific Google tests mentioned above, there are two tools from Google that we can’t skip:

 This essential and free tool doesn’t need a long introduction.
 Most website owners are more or less familiar with Google Analytics.
 Basic analysis includes the number of users you get on your site and individual pages, what are your landing pages, what route do users follow on your site, what are the bounce and conversion rate of a page and what device do people use when visiting your site.
 A bit more advanced GA users will be able to set goals, use it for tracking of social media and newsletter traffic and conversion.
 The possibilities are substantial, which can make it a bit overwhelming for beginners.